AdamHutchison/collection/README.md

 }).All()
 ```

-In the above scenario, sorted would equeal:
+In the above scenario, sorted would equal:

 ```
 []string{